BZoennchen/supercollider-book/_build/html/_sources/chapters/sounddesign/additive-synthesis.md

 # Additive Synthesis

 In *additive synthesis* we start by very simple wave forms, for example, a bunch of sine waves.
-To create more complex signals and therefore sounds we add them together.
+To create more complex signals, and therefore sounds, we add them together.
+The resulting sound of adding two wave forms together can be surprisingly different than the original two wave forms in separation.

 The beauty of *additive synthesis* is that we have full and direct control over each frequency and its amplitude within the final result.
 We can even change each component (frequency, amplitude pair) over time.

-This advantage consequently leads to a weakness of *additive synthesis*: it is computational expensive!
+This advantage comes at a price!
+We require an oscillator for each of those signals which can quickly become to computational expensive!
-Instead of building a complex function before evaluation we evaluate each component and sum everything up.
+Instead of building a rich function before evaluation, we evaluate each simple component and sum everything up.
-For a complex and interesting sound we need a lot of oscillators.
+And to get an interesting sound, we need a lot of oscillators, i.e. we need some complexity.
 For this reason, *additive synthesis* is hard to realize on analog synthesizer and even digital synthesizer can reach their limit quite fast.

-Computers are getting faster and faster, therefore, *additive synthesis* might become more and more attractive.
+However, computers getting faster and faster, therefore, *additive synthesis* might become more and more attractive in the future.
+Even if it is the basic technique of sound synthesis, it might become even more important.

 Let us first start with a short introductory of the fundamental waveforms we might wanna combine.

 ## Fundamental Waveforms